 What is Green Infrastructure?

 Green Infrastructure is a group of design practices which function like green space and natural areas to slow, detain, and filter stormwater.
 Methods include vegetated filter strips, vegetated swales, bioretention, bioswales, permeable pavement, cisterns, wetlands, extended detention, and vegetated sand filters.
-The design and installation of Green Infrastructure helps and .
+The design and installation of Green Infrastructure helps reduce local flooding and improves water quality.

 The River Authority recognizes the need to communicate the importance of this type of sustainable development and see that it is implemented throughout the basin.
 Therefore, we have a Sustainable Infrastructure team dedicated to protecting our creeks and rivers from their greatest threat, stormwater runoff.
 Over the last five years, the Sustainable Infrastructure team has provided & funded rebates throughout our four-county jurisdiction for installation of on-site Green Infrastructure stormwater best management practices (BMPs) to either new construction or as a retrofit of existing property.
 The Rebate Program educates project property owners, designers, engineers, and landscape architects through concept, design, and construction of stormwater BMPs, and through operation & maintenance guidelines and inspections.